sipostudent/Space-Riddle-Brain-Teaser-/README.md

 - If a player’s guess is incorrect, their incorrect solution is stored and printed below the riddle.
 - Player’s given two chances total at a guess, after which point the game will progress to the next riddle regardless of whether or not the player has guessed the riddle answer correctly.
 - The text area is reset to blank after every guess attempt so that players can guess again.
 Players are identified by a unique username which allows for multiple players to play an instance of the game at the same time.
-- Top scores for the main three players are positioned and added to a leader board.
+- Top scores for the main three players are positioned and added to a leader board. :notebook_with_decorative_cover:

 #### Initiation

-Research to understand what apps of similar scope were already doing in terms of functionality which provided me with a list of what I consider to be feasible options for functionality implementations to acknowledge and consider pre-production.
+Research to understand what apps of similar scope were already doing in terms of functionality which provided me with a list of what I consider to be feasible options for functionality implementations to acknowledge and consider pre-production. :rocket:

 [**To top**](#Table-of-Contents)